MicrosoftDocs/power-platform/power-platform/admin/create-users.md

 - Key identifiers:
   - UPN value is crmoln2@microsoft.com.
   - Access mode value is 5.
-- All the delegated admin partner users will be mapped to this well-known record at runtime.
+- All the delegated admin partner users are mapped to this well-known record at runtime.

 ## User profile information